 The chance of developing dementia increases with age and in fact 1 in 14 people over 65 have it.
 However younger people can develop this disorder too and more than 40,000 under 65 develop dementia every year.

 What are the symptoms of dementia?

-Mood changes are a common symptom of dementia too and sufferers may feel frustration, irritability, anxiety and can become easily upset.
+Mood changes are a common symptom of dementia.
+Sufferers may feel frustration, irritability, anxiety, and can become easily upset.
 Hallucination and delusions can also become evident.

 What Causes dementia?

 Here are a few diseases that can commonly cause dementia.